Amico1285/mcp-wait-server/README.md

 # MCP Wait Server

-Simple Model Context Protocol server providing a `wait` tool for Claude Desktop and other MCP clients.
-This tool allows Claude to pause execution for a specified number of seconds, which is useful when you need to wait for long-running operations to complete.
+Simple Model Context Protocol server providing time-related tools for Claude Desktop and other MCP clients:
+- `wait` - Pauses execution for a specified number of seconds, useful when you need to wait for long-running operations to complete
+- `get_datetime` - Returns the current date and time in ISO 8601 format

 ## Implementation